UMR-CNRM/vortex/sphinx/technical/shell.rst

   % vortex subcmd [k1=v1] ... [kn=vn] [set=result]

-The :option:`set` key is the standard way to store the result of the current command.
+The ``set`` key is the standard way to store the result of the current command.
 One should distinguish between the result of a command as an object, which could be stored and the result of a command as a string displayed at the command line interface.